AddiH/hviskmigioeret/README.md

 python whisper.py --model_name whisper-medium
 ```
 - The model name should match one of the available models in the Whisper framework.
 Please refer to the Whisper documentation for a list of available models.
-To refine and organize your notes into a cohesive final section for the README file, I suggest restructuring the content to clearly outline potential improvements and alternatives for the project.
-Here's a revised version:

 ## Suggestions for Enhancing the Project